-The year 2013 is a proud moment in the history of Dubai Pharmacy College (DPC) as the Masters Program got initial accreditation from the Ministry of Higher Education and Scientific Research, UAE; for two specializations:
+The year 2013 is a proud moment in the history of Dubai Pharmacy College for Girls(DPCG) as the Masters Program got initial accreditation from the Ministry of Higher Education and Scientific Research, UAE; for two specializations:

-- Clinical Pharmacy - Pharmaceutical Formulation Development
+- Clinical Pharmacy - Pharmaceutical Product Development

-The beginning of a long journey to excellence and continued development was set forth by the astute visionary Haj Saeed Lootah by establishing DPC in 1992 -to meet the growing needs of healthcare
+The beginning of a long journey to excellence and continued development was set forth by the astute visionary Haj Saeed Lootah by establishing DPCG in 1992 -to meet the growing needs of healthcare.

-To generate competent pharmacists, under the supervision of Prof. Dr. Saeed Ahmad Khan, the first batch of 22 students was enrolled.
+In 1992, to generate competent pharmacists, under the supervision of Dr. Mirza Umair Beg (Founder Dean) and Prof. Dr. Saeed Ahmad Khan, the first 27 students were enrolled.
 In 1995, a tie-up with the Abu Dhabi Health Services Company (SEHA) and Dubai Health Authority (DHA) gave our student the opportunity to participate in Professional Practice Experience in hospitals.
-Other venture with the big players among pharmaceutical companies, the Gulf Pharmaceutical Industries' Julphar and the Global Pharma offers fourth year students the proper professional practice experience to enhance their industrial orientations.
+Other venture with the big players among pharmaceutical companies, the Gulf Pharmaceutical Industries' Julphar and the Global Pharma offers fourth year students proper Professional Practice Experience to enhance their industrial orientations.

-A model pharmacy, using the latest IT facilities, was setup to inspire our students to become proficient pharmacists.
+A model pharmacy, using the latest IT facilities, was setup to inspire our student to become proficient pharmacists.
 This resulted in an improved curriculum and better training for our students.
-In 1998, DPC received accreditation from the Ministry (MOHE&SR).
+In 1998, DPCG received accreditation from the Ministry (MOHE&SR).
 The decree authorized the College to award its graduates an accredited degree of BPharm.
-In 2004, Dubai Pharmacy College received the Dubai Quality Appreciation Award, a testament to its excellence.
+In 2004, Dubai Pharmacy College for Girlsreceived the Dubai Quality Appreciation Award, a testament to its excellence.

 The open lecture series 'Pharmatalk- Share and Inspire', initiated in 2007, provides a platform for sharing best practices.
-In 2011, DPC Newsletter, a monthly publication, was initiated with the aim of sharing experience and information covering news, events, faculty achievements and creative talents of students.
+In 2011, DPCG Newsletter, a monthly publication, was initiated with the aim of sharing experience and information covering news, events, faculty achievements and creative talents of students.